Level: 6 | Duration: 1 Year | Start Date: September

 The BSc (Hons) Counselling is classified as a full-time course but you will only be required to attend College for 1 day or 2 evenings per week.

-• A Counselling Diploma or Foundation Degree that consists of no less than 400 hours of training and a minimum of 100 hours of supervised counselling practice
+•A Foundation Degree or equivalent Counselling Diploma at Level 4 that consists of no less than 400 hours of training and a minimum of 100 hours of supervised counselling practice.

-• A personal statement and a GCSE grade C in English (or equivalent)
+•A personal statement and a GCSE Grade C/4 in English (or equivalent).

 Course Fee (Per Year): £5,750

 Click here for information about Tuition Fee Loans and Maintenance Loans.